Can Cats Eat Minnows? Vet Reviewed Health & Safety Guide

 Live and Raw Minnows

-Also, minnows from pet stores aren’t that much safer than wild minnows.
+Minnows from pet stores aren’t that much safer than wild minnows.
 Most commercial pet stores won’t regularly monitor for parasites in tanks containing small, common fish.
+Minnows and other fish sold as live bait or food are often housed in unsanitary, overcrowded tanks and are therefore carriers of many diseases you do not want near your cat.

 Minnows That Are Safe for Cats